DANIEL I KANDEL upholds the utmost professional ethics

-Appraising is typically a long term career.
-The rigors of becoming a licensed appraiser have increased more than ever in the past.
-So it goes without question in this day and age that real estate appraisal can certainly be considered a profession rather than a trade.
-As with any profession we have a strict ethical code.
+We think of our job as a profession.
+Requirements to become a licensed appraiser have increased more than ever before.
+So it goes without question these days that real estate appraisal can certainly be considered a profession rather than a trade.
+In our field, as with any profession, we have a strict ethical code.

-The appraiser's primary responsibility is to his or her client.
+We have quite a few responsibilities as appraisers but first and foremost we answer to our clients.
 Normally, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
 Certain matters pertaining to an assignment can only be discussed with an appraiser's client.
-As a a homeowner, if you desire to review the appraisal document, you should get it through your lender.
-Other responsibilities also include, numerical accuracy depending on the assignment parameters, reaching and maintaining a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics is just normal course of business for us at DANIEL I KANDEL.
+As a a homeowner, if you require a copy of an appraisal report, you should request it from your lender.
+Other obligations also include, accurate figures appropriate to the nature of the assignment, acquiring and keeping a particular level of competency and education, and the appraiser must conduct him or herself as a professional.
+Maintaining high ethics is standard operating procedure for us at DANIEL I KANDEL.

-DANIEL I KANDEL has worked hard for its reputation for providing appraisals with the highest of ethics.
-Contact us today to learn more.
+DANIEL I KANDEL has worked hard for its reputation for producing competent and ethically superior appraisals.
+To learn more Contact us

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
-Normally the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary duty is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.
+Appraisers will sometimes be required to consider the interests of third parties, including homeowners, sellers and buyers, or others.
+Those third parties normally are defined in scope of the appraisal assignment itself.
+An appraiser's fiduciary responsibility is limited to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.

-Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must be able to produce their work files for at least five years - at DANIEL I KANDEL you can rest assured that we stick to that rule.
+Appraisers also have rules outside of boundaries of with whom we share information For example, appraisers must keep their work files for a minimum of five years - at DANIEL I KANDEL you can rest assured that we abide by that rule.

-When creating reports, we follow the highest ethical standards possible.
-We have a responsibility not to do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and get paid only if the loan closes.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest no-no, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
-We don't do that.
-Other unethical practices may be established by state law or professional societies to which an appraiser belongs.
+We require the highest ethical standards possible from ourselves.
+Doing assignments on contingency fees is not something we can consider That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+Another practice that's restricted is doing assignments on percentage fees.
+That is probably the appraisal industries most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
+We set ourselves to a higher standard.
+Other improper practices may be established by state law or professional organizations that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be assured we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be at ease knowing we are going above and beyond to provide an unbiased determination of the home or property value.